PowerDNS/pdns/docs/manpages/dnsreplay.1.md

 --help | -h
 :    Show summary of options.

+--ecs-mask *VAL*
+:    When EDNS forwarding an IP address, mask out first octet with this value

+--ecs-stamp *FLAG*
+:    Add original IP address as EDNS Client Subnet Option when forwarding to
+     reference server

 --packet-limit *NUM*
 :    Stop after replaying *NUM* packets.
 Default for *NUM* is 0, which means no
      limit.